 The wheel is such an iconic part of the city, having provided the famous backdrop for The Third Man and other movies.
 Most people just take a ride in a wagon, but you can also book a dinner, coffee or other gastronomic experience on board.
 (More info)

 This is a “thing” built on top of a hill in front of the Habsburg summer palace at Schönbrunn.
-I’m sure there’s a technical word for it, but it’s basically an intricate facade they constructed to give place inhabitants something nice to look at from their bedroom window.
+I’m sure there’s a technical word for it, but it’s basically an intricate facade they constructed to give palace inhabitants something nice to look at from their bedroom window.
 We’ve all done it.

 Anyway, from the roof of the Gloriette you can look down over quite a bit of Vienna.
 It’s not the very best view of the city, but it’s a pretty good one (especially in summer with the Schönbrunn gardens and palace below).

 Sofitel bar and restaurant

-The new Sofitel in Vienna is already becoming a bit of an iconic spot, despite only opening this century.
+The new Sofitel in Vienna has already become a bit of an iconic spot, despite only opening this century.
 Located on the banks of the Danube canal, the hotel’s “Das LOFT” restaurant and bar has a clear view across the old town rooftops.

 Incidentally, “Das LOFT” is possibly even more famous for the illuminated ceiling designed by Pipilotti Rist.
 (More info)